 A moving, funny and wise new novel by one of the masters of European literature.

-'Reading The Hummingbird is a spellbinding experience; it's so clever, funny and deeply moving' RODDY DOYLE
+'A spellbinding experience: clever, funny and deeply moving'

 Marco Carrera is 'the hummingbird,' a man with the almost supernatural ability to stay still as the world around him continues to change.